signalogic/SigSRF_SDK/mediaTest_readme.md

 To convert pcaps containing multiple RTP streams with different codecs to wav files, see [Dynamic Sessions](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-dynamicsessioncreation) above, which includes mediaMin examples of dynamic session creation.  mediaMin generates wav files for each stream and also a "merged" stream wav file that combines all input streams. mediaMin uses pktlib packet processing APIs that handle jitter, packet loss/repair, child channels (RFC8108), etc, including very high amounts of packet ooo (out of order).
 Also mediaMin allows .sdp file input to override codec auto-detection and/or give specific streams to decode while ignoring others.

-### .rtp and .rtpdump File Support
-<a name="RTPFileSupportMediaTest"></a>

-mediaTest command lines support .rtp and .rtpdump input files.
-Entry is the same as with .pcap or .pcapng files.

 <a name="EVSPlayer"></a>
 ### EVS Player